web-engineering/web-engineering-textbook/source/dependencies.md

 The program you write will depend on other code that other people have written.
 Some of this code has been packaged into operating systems or applications:
-Linux, Postgres, Apache, nginx, ...
+Linux, Postgres, Apache, nginx, and so on.

 But you also use smaller pieces of code that you include in your source code or link to your code after compiling.
-These dependencies are called libraries, packages or gems in different programming languges.
+These dependencies are called libraries, packages or gems in different programming languages.

 We will discuss five different systems: